magicblock-labs/Solana.Unity.Metaplex/README.md

             alt="Join the discussion!"></a>
 </p>

-# What is Solnet.Metaplex?
+# What is Solana.Unity.Metaplex?

-[Solnet](https://github.com/bmresearch/Solnet) is Solana's .NET integration library, a number of packages that implement features to interact with
+Solana.Unity.Metaplex is a fork of Solnet.Metaplex compatible with Unity.
+It implements a Client for [Metaplex](https://www.metaplex.com).

-Solana from .Net applications.
+Additionally, the library contains code generated for the programs of the [Metaplex program library](https://github.com/metaplex-foundation/metaplex-program-library#metaplex-program-library)

-Solnet.Metaplex is a package within the same `Solnet.` namespace that implements a Client for [Metaplex](https://www.metaplex.com), this project is in a separate repository so it is contained, as the goal for [Solnet](https://github.com/bmresearch/Solnet) was to be a core SDK.
+Solana.Unity.Anchor rely on [Solana.Unity-Core](https://github.com/bmresearch/Solnet.Anchor) libraries.

 ## Features